 I’m surprised that I did not recognize more of Mainz.
 When I get back to Toronto, I’ll need to have a look at the photos in my album.
 I remembered Mainz but most of the details of my memories have faded.
 Over the years, like faded photographs, your memory of the details may grow dim but the feelings and joy derived from interacting with people and places we love remain forever.

-I enjoyed Weiner Schintzel for dinner at Hintz & Kuntz.
-There is seating in front of the restaurant on the cobblestones with a beuatiful view of the square that houses the Gutenberg Museum and a beautiful cathedral.
+I enjoyed Weiner Schnitzel for dinner at Hintz & Kuntz.
+There is seating in front of the restaurant on the cobblestones with a beautiful view of the square that houses the Gutenberg Museum and a beautiful cathedral.
 The menu was in German but the staff was really gracious and I had a great time.

 I took the train back to Frankfurt.
-I’ll write a fuller report about Mainz for Cvent Blog and include more photos.
 I wanted to share a more personal side of this visit with you.

 If you’re looking for an unforgettable place to visit in Germany, select Mainz.
 You’ll fall in love with it just as I did so many years ago.
 This love affair was re-kindled today.
 Take a peek at Mainz.